-- 130.1 The principle of professional competence and due care imposes the following obligations on all professional accountants: - (a) To maintain professional knowledge and skill at the level required to ensure that clients or employers receive competent professional service; and - (b) To act diligently in accordance with applicable technical and professional standards when providing professional services. - 130.2 Competent professional service requires the exercise of sound judgment in applying professional knowledge and skill in the performance of such service.
+- 130.1 The principle of professional competence and due care imposes the following obligations on all professional accountants: - (a) To maintain professional knowledge and skill at the level required to ensure that clients or employers receive competent professional service; and - (b) To act diligently in accordance with applicable technical and professional standards when performing professional activities or providing professional services. - 130.2 Competent professional service requires the exercise of sound judgment in applying professional knowledge and skill in the performance of such service.
 Professional competence may be divided into two separate phases: - (a) Attainment of professional competence; and - (b) Maintenance of professional competence. - 130.3 The maintenance of professional competence requires a continuing awareness and an understanding of relevant technical, professional and business developments.
-Continuing professional development enables a professional accountant to develop and maintain the capabilities to perform competently within the professional environment. - Diligence encompasses the responsibility to act in accordance with the requirements of an assignment, carefully, thoroughly and on a timely basis. - 130.5 A professional accountant shall take reasonable steps to ensure that those working under the professional accountant's authority in a professional capacity have appropriate training and supervision. - Where appropriate, a professional accountant shall make clients, employers or other users of the accountant's professional services aware of the limitations inherent in the services.
+Continuing professional development enables a professional accountant to develop and maintain the capabilities to perform competently within the professional environment. - 130.4 Diligence encompasses the responsibility to act in accordance with the requirements of an assignment, carefully, thoroughly and on a timely basis. - 130.5 A professional accountant shall take reasonable steps to ensure that those working under the professional accountant's authority in a professional capacity have appropriate training and supervision. - 130.6 Where appropriate, a professional accountant shall make clients, employers or other users of the accountant's professional services or activities aware of the limitations inherent in the services or activities.